cybellereaper/selenelang/vscode-extension/README.md

 - Syntax highlighting for `.selene` sources powered by a TextMate grammar tuned to Selene keywords, string forms, and operators.
 - Automatic bracket/quote pairing and standard comment toggles.
-- Language Server Protocol (LSP) integration that launches the official Selene CLI to deliver diagnostics, completions, document formatting, and symbol indexing.
+- Language Server Protocol (LSP) integration that launches the official Selene CLI to deliver diagnostics, completions, document formatting, semantic tokens, and symbol indexing.
-- A **Selene: Restart Language Server** command to quickly reload the backend after changing toolchain binaries or configuration.
+- A persistent status bar item that surfaces the language server lifecycle (starting, ready, failed) along with a **Selene: Restart Language Server** command to quickly reload the backend after changing toolchain binaries or configuration.

 ## Requirements